Netlify-Moneytronic/ai-gateway-example/README.md

 This is a [Nuxt.js](https://nuxt.com/) v3 project bootstrapped with [`create nuxt`](https://github.com/nuxt/cli) and set up to be instantly deployed to [Netlify](https://url.netlify.com/SyTBPVamO)!
 You can take a look at the live version of the site [here](https://nuxt-ai-chat.netlify.app).

-This project is a simple chat app that lets you compare responses from [Anthropic's Claude Sonnet](https://www.anthropic.com/claude) and [OpenAI's GPT-4o Mini](https://openai.com/index/gpt-4o-mini-advancing-cost-efficient-intelligence/) side by side.
+This project is a simple chat app that lets you compare responses from [Anthropic's Claude Sonnet](https://www.anthropic.com/claude), [OpenAI's GPT-5](https://openai.com/), and [Google's Gemini 3 Pro](https://deepmind.google/technologies/gemini/) side by side.
 It uses **Netlify AI Gateway** to handle AI inference without requiring you to manage API keys.
-The app includes 2 server functions that call both models simultaneously, allowing you to compare their responses to the same prompt.
+The app includes 3 server functions that call all three models simultaneously, allowing you to compare their responses to the same prompt.

 With Netlify, you'll have access to features like [Branch Deploys](https://docs.netlify.com/site-deploys/overview/#branches-and-deploys) and [Deploy Previews](https://docs.netlify.com/deploy-preview/), so we encourage you to deploy this, modify it, learn and have fun!